Provenge and Zytiga Facts

 When the results of the Provenge trial are compared with those of the Zytiga trial, we find that:

 - Provenge showed a statistically significant benefit in overall survival that also improved over time

 - The benefit in overall survival seen with Provenge was clear at six months after treatment

 Other Provenge and Zytiga facts concerning treatment:

 - Provenge requires three doses given over 4 to 5 weeks and then the treatment is done

 - Zytiga must be taken daily, along with a steroid (prednisone), for an average of eight months.
-Steroids weaken the immune system, which places the patient at increased risk of infection, while Provenge works with the immune system

 - Because men who wish to take Provenge must be free of steroid use (via a steroid wash out waiting period) before they begin treatment, men who have already used Zytiga must go through this wash out period before they can start Provenge.
 Given the importance of treating men who have metastatic hormone resistant prostate cancer as promptly and effectively as possible, this wash out period could prove deadly for some men.
 In addition, men are eligible for Provenge only if their disease is asymptomatic or minimally symptomatic.
 Men who need to wait throughout a steroid wash out period are likely to progress past this stage of disease, making them ineligible for Provenge.